shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 [Pantrinome meets Awoomoon for the last time]

+[have Awoomoon tell ersie the story of how ersie got her belly scar, as if Pantrinome was attacking Awoomoon, and have this happen during bath time]

 # Chapter 1 – The Drums of Retriyoan

 Ersatzica found it easy to forget about the impending cat invasion while working on her brother’s utility belt.
 The slender, black-and-white wolf girl inspected her patient on the worktable: a leather belt that had been cut through by a thousand tiny scratches.
 Attached to it were several items: a bag of rocks, a sheathed knife, a water bladder, and a wooden slingshot.